GyulyVGC/sniffnet/README.md

 ## Features

-- 💻 choose a network adapter to inspect
+- 💻 choose a network adapter of your PC to inspect
-- 🏷️ select filters to apply to the observed traffic
+- 🏷️ select a set of filters to apply to the observed traffic
+- 📖 view overall statistics about your Internet traffic
 - 📈 view real-time charts about traffic intensity (bytes and packets per second, incoming and outgoing)
 - 🔉 set custom notifications to inform you when defined network events occur (data rate exceeded a specified threshold, or new data have been exchanged from your favorite connections)
-- 📖 view overall statistics about the filtered traffic
 - ⭐ view most relevant connections in real time (most recent, most packets, most bytes, favorites)
-- 🌍 get information about the country of the remote address (IP Geolocation)
+- 🌍 get information about the country of the remote network addresses (IP Geolocation)
+- 🎨 choose the style that fits you the most from 4 different available themes
 - 📁 save complete textual report with detailed information for each connection:
   * source and destination IP addresses
   * source and destination ports